CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### AWS

 In this architecture, only essential capabilities for a multi-tiered web service are configured.
-AWS Identity and Access Management (IAM) baseline Groups and Roles are configured to support restricted access to AWS resources by privileged users and non-person entities (EC2 systems operating with a role) authorized and assigned by the organization.
+AWS Identity and Access Management (IAM) baseline Groups and Roles are configured to support restricted access to AWS resources by privileged users and non-person entities (Amazon EC2 systems operating with a role) authorized and assigned by the organization.

 ##### Project